 Career Navigation: A Closer Look at the Applicant Tracking System

-“It’s the bane of my existence…” joked Career Coach Alejandra Hernandez.
+“It’s the bane of my existence,” career expert Alejandra Hernandez jokes.

-Now an integral part of hiring, the ATS—or Applicant Tracking System—creates an added layer of complexity when it comes to getting (and keeping) a recruiter’s attention.
+Now an integral part of hiring, the Applicant Tracking System (or ATS) — creates an added layer of complexity when it comes to getting a recruiter’s attention.

 This is likely not the first time you have heard of the ATS.
-However, it may be your first glimpse at what the system could look like on the backend.
+But, it may be your first glimpse at what the system could look like on the backend.

 We’re here to pull the curtain back on this elusive part of your job search.

-While we can’t ensure that, with this information, you will “beat” the system every time (though we have tips for that), we hope that the extra context will help you understand what you’re up against the next time you hit submit on an application.
+While we can’t ensure that, with this information, you will “beat” the system every time (though we have tips for that), we hope that the extra context will help you understand what you’re up against the next time you hit submit on a job application.

 Introduction